BjornL1/to_the_list_gd2/README.md

     - Enter a name for the list and click "Clone list" -> The newly created list is confirmed with a message and a close button.
     - Click the "Close" button-> The latest created list will be displayed on the list view, the clone count for the list that was cloned will increase by 1.

-In the image below, you can see an example of how the list "BjornL List 1" is displayed before cloning the list.
+In the image below, you can see an example of how the list "TestList" is displayed before cloning the list.

 ![header](docs/readme_images/clonelist.png)

-In the image below, the list has been cloned and renamed to "BjornL List 1 Cloned".
+In the image below, the list has been cloned and renamed to "TestListCloned".

 ![header](docs/readme_images/clonelist_confirmed.png)